-The membership list you supply to the University must contain the member's name and their Student ID number.
+The membership list you supply to the University must contain the member's name, their Student ID number, and UPI.
+The list should be in Excel file.

 Planning for the future

 An organisation becomes successful if there is a plan for the future.